aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/abstractlowcodeprotectionprovider/_index.md

 **Returns**

-Password to modify the spread sheet file.
+Password to modify the spreadsheet file.
 Empty means no protection for modifying the file.

 ### getWorkbookPassword() {#getWorkbookPassword--}